- Claiming a Lump Sum TPD Payout Through a Superannuation Fund

 Some policies have a ‘TPD buyback’ feature, allowing the insured to increase their coverage by paying additional premiums.
 In these cases, the payout amount may be higher when the claimant has opted for this feature.

-How Is TPD Paid to Me?
+How Is TPD Paid Out?

-• Withdraw some or all of the money.
+- Withdraw some or all of the money

-• Put some of your compensation in another account.
+- Put some of your compensation in another account

-What If My TPD Claim Is Denied?
+What If a TPD Claim Is Denied?

 - Insufficient medical documentation